 To display the Route Options, press MENU (with the Route List displayed).
-The following options are available:

-New Route- allows you to create a new route, as described on page 56.
+New Route- allows you to create a new route, as described on page 60.

-Activate - allows you to navigate the route in the same sequence it was originally created, as described on page 58.
+Activate Route- allows you to navigate the route in the same sequence it was originally created, as described on page 62.